Call to book • Book online • Email us • Get directions

 Experience the magic of creating with all-natural indigo!
 Learn more about this important part of Lowcountry culture and history, right here at the Hopsewee, built by indigo baron and Winyah Indigo Society’s first president Thomas Lynch, Sr.

-English tradition meets southern charm at the River Oak Cottage Tea Room, a versatile venue featuring a full menu of Lowcountry favorites, sweet and savory treats and a wide selection of teas.
+English tradition meets southern charm at the River Oak Cottage Tea Room, with a full menu of Lowcountry favorites, sweet and savory treats and a variety of teas.

 With beautiful and bucolic wooded grounds along the peaceful North Santee River, historic Hopsewee provides the picture-perfect backdrop for private parties or your special bridal occasion.